ligolang/ligo/gitlab-pages/docs/advanced/polymorphism.md

 let id : <T>((x : T) => T) = x => x;
 ```

-Here `_a` is a type variable which can be generalised.
+Here `T` is a type variable which can be generalised.
 In general,
 types prefixed with `_` are treated as generalisable.

 </Syntax>